Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Experiments

 \textbf{CityPersons.} Table \ref{table:cityval} shows the comparison with previous state of the arts on CityPersons.
-Besides the reasonable subset, following \cite{wang2017repulsion}, we also evaluate on three subsets with different occlusion levels, and following \cite{zhang2017citypersons}, results on three subsets with various scale ranges are also included.
+Following \cite{wang2017repulsion, zhang2017citypersons}, results on subsets with different occlusion levels and various scale ranges are also reported.
 It can be observed that CSP beats the competitors and performs fairly well on occlusion cases even without any specific occlusion-handling strategies \cite{wang2017repulsion,Zhang_2018_ECCV}.
-On the Reasonable subset, CSP with offset prediction achieves the best performance, with a gain of 1.0\% $MR^{-2}$ upon the closest competitor (ALFNet \cite{Liu_2018_ECCV}), while the speed is comparable on the same running environment with 0.33 second per image of 1024x2048 pixels.
-Additionally, we also compare against state of the art (Retina Net \cite{lin2017focal} and CornerNet \cite{Law_2018_ECCV}) in generic object detection.
-With results presented in Table \ref{table:cityval}, it is clear that CSP performs best in pedestrian detection.
+On the Reasonable subset, CSP performs the best with a gain of 1.0\% $MR^{-2}$ upon the closest competitor (ALFNet \cite{Liu_2018_ECCV}), while the speed is comparable on the same running environment with 0.33 second per image of 1024x2048 pixels.
+Additionally, we also compare CSP with state of the arts (RetinaNet \cite{lin2017focal} and CornerNet \cite{Law_2018_ECCV}) in generic object detection, results presented in Table \ref{table:cityval} demonstrate the superority of CSP in pedestrian detection.

+\textbf{CrowdHuman.} We further validated our approach on a recently collected large-scale general purpose (curated from web-crawling) person detection dataset, CrowdHuman \cite{shao2018crowdhuman}.
+Unlike CityPersons and Caltech, CrowdHuman dataset does not have a fixed aspect ratio.
+CrowdHuman benchmark is a more diverse and dense dataset than CityPerson and Caltech in terms of person per image and unique pedestrians.
+We compare with a single stage object detector RetinaNet \cite{lin2017focal} in Table \ref{table:crowdhuman}.
+CSP outperforms RetinaNet \cite{lin2017focal} on a general person detection benchmark by more than 1 $MR^{-2}$(\%), illustrating the robustness of the proposed approach.